 The shampoos

-If, after a week or two, you are not getting enough relief from the ketoconazole shampoo, you can switch completely to a different shampoo or fold in another anti-dandruff shampoo with a different active ingredient to use on the off days.
+If, after a week or two, you are not getting enough relief from the shampoo, you can switch completely to a different shampoo or fold in another anti-dandruff shampoo with a different active ingredient to use on the off days.

 One thought on “Dandruff Shampoos”